fangmarks/fangmarks/README.md

 ### My Pronouns are <code>they/them</code>

-I'm a 19 y/o Freelance Web Developer and UI/UX Designer from Germany.
+I'm a 20 y/o Freelance Web Developer and UI/UX Designer from Germany.

 ### I've worked with

+- [SoFurry]
 - [Arte et Labore]
 - [THRIVE OR DIE]
 - [Entail]